alchemycodelab/module-one-curriculum-base/README.md

-Supabase Notes
+# Supabase Notes

-Cohort will Use supplied DBs for all "batteries-included" assignments
+Cohort will use Alchemy-supplied supabase keys and URLs for all "batteries-included" assignments

 IMPORTANT: always supply a user_id when fetching and creating items.
 Otherwise, uh, this kind of doesn't work since you need to only be able to fetch the items your user created.